 Veneering is actually an easy way to decorate a beautiful piece of furniture because Mother Nature has done the hard part by creating such diverse species and impressive grain patterns.
-Veneering also allows you to create objects that wouldn’t be possible in solid wood – the sunburst pattern on the candle stand (at top) – and work with species not commonly available as thicker lumber.
+Veneering also allows you to create objects that wouldn’t be possible in solid wood – the sunburst pattern on the candlestand shown on the previous page, for example – and work with species not commonly available as thicker lumber.

 Bandings, Paterae and Stringing

 Equally interesting are the bandings.
 These display an astounding level of craftsmanship, especially when viewed in light of the conditions under which period craftsmen worked.
 I appreciate the geometry of bandings.
 It gives me an opportunity to do precise work and apply some creativity in their production, plus there is the satisfaction of producing what looks to be incredibly detailed works of art.

 Like most people, when I first saw the bandings on Federal furniture, I couldn’t understand how they were made.
 I envisioned having to glue many small pieces directly onto a workpiece.
 In truth they are quite easy to make as a block with individual strips sawn off before being inlaid.
 It’s a toss-up as to whether making bandings or veneering is my favorite aspect of this period.

 Rivaling these bandings are the pictorial inlays known as “paterae.”
 Pictorial inlays are a common feature of the Federal style and range from fans to shells and more.
 Many are incredibly artistic.
 Standing out among these pictorial inlays are the eagles that adorn many pieces.
 These are among my favorites, but conch shells are also impressive.